Gargera/Electronic-Voting-Machine/README.md

 Electronic Voting Machine

 # Overview
-It's An Electronic Voting Machine for four candidates or lower, by clicking on the push button with title x that's means you nominated candidate x and his votes will increases by one.
+It's An Electronic Voting Machine for four candidates or lower, by clicking on the push button with title x that's means you nominated candidate x and his votes will increases by one. number of votes to each candidate shouldn't exceed 99999.